Our customers have been hired by:

-Not to worry.
 Even if you’re not interviewing to be a manager, you might get this question.
-And this article will tell you how to prepare for it.
+This article will tell you why and how to prepare for it.

 You will find out: